top of page

 After moving to Lebanon, Ohio in 2001, she volunteered at the Warren County Genealogical Society (WCGS) and created their website.
 She served as the 1st Vice President of the WCGS from 2005 to 2007, President from 2007 until the end of 2013, and again as the 1st Vice President from 2017-2018.
 She was the WCGS webmaster from its creation until the end of 2013 and has taught the WCGS summer workshops since 2005.

-She has lectured on genealogy topics throughout Ohio since 2002 and has been a presenter many times at the OGS annual conference, FGS in 2013 & 2020, NGS in 2018, 2020, 2021, and RootsTech in 2020-2022.
+She has lectured on genealogy topics throughout Ohio since 2002 and has been a presenter many times at the OGS annual conference, FGS in 2013 & 2020, NGS in 2018, 2020-2021, 2023-2024 (pending), and RootsTech in 2020-2024.

-She has extensive knowledge of publishing family history books and editing digital photographs and has published over 30 books for her genealogical society and clients.
+She has extensive knowledge of publishing family history books and editing digital photographs and has published over 50 books for her genealogical society and clients.
 She specializes in Ohio and Midwestern research but has experience working with U.K., Danish, German, Hungarian, and Czech records.

 She belongs to the following organizations: NGS, OGS, GSG, WCGS and many genealogical societies all over the country.
 In April 2017, she became a member of NSDAR and was accepted into the USD 1812 Society in May of 2018.
 Through research she did on her husband's ancestry, her husband was accepted into the Mayflower lineage society in June of 2017.
 In January 2021, she was accepted as a member of Colonial Dames.

 In November 2018, she was elected for a 2-year term staring in January of 2019 as Vice-President of the Martin Heiner Family Organization, a non-profit family organization for which she has been an active member for years.
-She was re-elected to this position in 2020 to start in 2021, and again for a 2-year term, which starts in January 2023.
+She was re-elected to this position in 2020 to start in 2021, and again for a 2-year term, which started in January 2023.
 She is also one of the webmasters and their primary researcher for the family organization.
 She is currently teaching herself German to help her read, understand, and index the parish church records for some of the towns in Thüringen, German where the Heiner and Dietzel families originate.

 She has received numerous awards including: 2016 OGS Key Player; 2012 OGS outstanding chapter officer; the Tecumseh Book Award in 2010 and another in 2016; and the Salmon P. Chase Book Award in 2008 and 2022 for books she co-authored.
 The WCGS website she created won best website five times of the six times she applied at the OGS annual conference (2007-2009, 2011-2012).
 While she was President, WCGS won best chapter at the OGS conference five times of the six times she applied (2007-2009, and 2011-2012).